camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/connector-types.md

 Outbound Connectors allow workflows to trigger external systems or services, making it possible to integrate workflows with other parts of a business process or system architecture.

-The programming code in Java to connect to the external system is executed when the workflow reaches the service task.
+The Java code to connect to the external system is executed when the workflow reaches the service task.

 ![Outbound Connectors](img/outbound-connectors.png)